trustpilot/kafka-connect-dynamodb/docs/options.md

     "connect.dynamodb.rediscovery.period": "60000"
 }
 ```
-`dynamodb.table.env.tag.key` - tag key used to define environment(stack).
+`dynamodb.table.env.tag.key` - tag key used to define environment.
 Useful if you have `staging` and `production` under same AWS account.
 Or if you want to use different Kafka Connect clusters to sync different tables.

-`dynamodb.table.env.tag.value` - defines from which environment or stack to ingest tables.
+`dynamodb.table.env.tag.value` - defines from which environment to ingest tables.
 For e.g. 'staging' or 'production'...

 `dynamodb.table.ingestion.tag.key` - only tables marked with this tag key will be ingested.